 Lower your stress levels

-Things like mindfulness, breathing exercises, and yoga are all great ways to fight chronic stress.
+Mindfulness, breathing exercises, and yoga are all great ways to fight chronic stress.

 Is there a blood test for inflammation?